-The entrance fee is \$30 for a private, noncommercial vehicle; \$25 for a motorcycle; or \$15 for each visitor 16 and older entering on foot, bike, ski, etc. This fee provides the visitor with a seven-day entrance permit.
-Remember to keep your admission receipt in order to re-enter the parks.
+The entrance fee is \$35 for a private. noncommercial vehicle: \$30 for a motorcycle; or \$20 for each visitor 16 and older entering on foot, bike, ski, etc. This fee provides the visitor with a seven-day entrance permit.
+Remember to keep your admission receipt in order to re-enter the park.